pauljako/boundaries/README.md

 Yet another useless Package Manager for Linux.
 It uses archives of the application and a json File containing the information that boundaries needs.

-<h6>Note: I did not manage to get any Programs working on NixOS</h6>

 # Usage
 - Installing: `boundaries --install <path to archive/dir>`
 - Installing (short form): `boundaries -i <path to archive/dir>`